 The statin medication Lipitor (atorvastatin) had reached the status of "the world’s best-selling drug" .
 Statin medications have attain the accolade of "the most prescribed pharmaceuticals in history" .
 The statin industry earns 20 billion dollars in annual revenues as of 2013 .
 In 2015, many millions of healthy people worldwide continue to take cholesterol-lowering statin drugs , such as Zocor and Lipitor statins.

-The US Food and Drug Administration (FDA), by the way, belatedly alerted the public about that connection in early 2012 after pertinent scientific study findings of potential diabetogenic activities of statins had already been published back in 2004 .
+The US Food and Drug Administration (FDA), by the way, belatedly alerted the public about the highly noteworthy statin-diabetes association in early 2012 after pertinent scientific study findings of potential diabetogenic activities of statins had already been published back in 2004 .
 In 2012 the federal agency decided to make the addition to statin drug labels that these medications can cause diabetes .

 Nonetheless, all of the disturbing relevant evidence on the statin-diabetes link hasn't stopped the Canadian Diabetes Association (CDA) from recommending in their 2013 diabetes guidelines that all patients with diabetes, age 40 and above, take statins [263,264], claiming that with statins "there is little safety concern for their long-term use" .
 Other authoritative diabetes organizations did not stray far from such advice, as the American Diabetes Association's guidelines, had advocated very similar statin recommendations for diabetics.
 The FDA, too, had issued encouraging statin use propositions in their statin-diabetes type 2 information releases (despite of its 2012 announcement that statins are causing diabetes) because of the drugs' alleged heart benefits ("FDA continues to believe that the cardiovascular benefits of statins outweigh these small increased risks." ).